 Vick is serving a 23-month sentence.
 He also is under an indefinite suspension by NFL commissioner Roger Goodell.

-A key early decision by Smith and Dimitroff will be whether to choose a new quarterback with the Falcons' first pick, as high as No. 3 overall, in the April draft.
+A key early decision by Smith and Dimitroff will be whether to chose a new quarterback with the Falcons' first pick, as high as No. 3 overall, in the April draft.

-The loss of Vick was too much for Petrino to overcome.
+The loss of Vick was too much for first-year coach Bobby Petrino to overcome.
 Petrino quit with a 3-10 record to take a job at Arkansas, leaving secondary coach Emmitt Thomas to finish out the 4-12 season as the interim head coach.

 Smith will be Atlanta's sixth coach since December 2003.
-Before Petrino quit, Reeves and Mora were fired.
+Before Petrino quit, Dan Reeves and Jim Mora were fired.
 Wade Phillips and Thomas worked three games each as interim replacements.